EduardoSeguraFornari/Events-1/README.md

 ```
 ## Third-party libraries
 - Kingfisher.
 Used to download and cache images.
-- SwiftLint to enforce code style and conventions.
+- SwiftLint.
+Used to enforce code style and conventions.

 ## To Do

-- [ ] Create CheckinViewController and ViewModel
-- [ ] Make checkinAction
+- [ ]

 ## Requirements
 - iOS 12.1 or greater